Some Common Errors You May Encounter in Thunderbird

 Some of its unique features are-

-• The intelligent design of the tool can preview MBOX emails of 20+ email clients with no limitation on the file size.
+• The tool’s smart design allows for the preview of MBOX emails from over 20 email clients, with no restrictions on file size.

 • The tool comes equipped with a dynamic email filter option, allowing the user to segregate the retrieved emails by selecting the criteria like From, Date/Time, Folder, etc.

-• It can save email list information in HTML file format, which can be easily accessed with popular web browsers such as Google Chrome, Internet Explorer, and Firefox.
+• It has the capability to store email list data in HTML file format, facilitating effortless accessibility through widely-used web browsers like Google Chrome, Internet Explorer, and Firefox.

 Conclusion